PENICILLIN G PROCAINE- penicillin g procaine injection, suspension

 Approximately 60% of penicillin G is bound to serum protein.
 The drug is distributed throughout the body tissues in widely varying amounts.
 Highest levels are found in the kidneys with lesser amounts in the liver, skin, and intestines.
 Penicillin G penetrates into all other tissues to a lesser degree with a very small level found in the cerebrospinal fluid.
 With normal kidney function, the drug is excreted rapidly by tubular excretion.
 In neonates and young infants and in individuals with impaired kidney functions, excretion is considerably delayed.
 Approximately 60 to 90 percent of a dose of parenteral penicillin G is excreted in the urine within 24 to 36 hours.

-Microbiology: Penicillin G exerts a bactericidal action against penicillin-susceptible microorganisms during the stage of active multiplication.
-It acts through the inhibition of biosynthesis of cell-wall mucopeptide.
-It is not active against the penicillinase-producing bacteria, which include many strains of staphylococci.
 While in vitro studies have demonstrated the susceptibility of most strains of the following organisms, clinical efficacy for infections other than those included in the INDICATIONS AND USAGE section has not been documented.
-Penicillin G exerts high in vitro activity against staphylococci (except penicillinase-producing strains), streptococci (Groups A, C, G, H, L, and M), and pneumococci.
-Other organisms susceptible to penicillin G are Corynebacterium diphtheriae, Bacillus anthracis, Clostridium species, Actinomyces bovis, Streptobacillus moniliformis, Listeria monocytogenes, and Leptospira species.
-Treponema pallidum is extremely susceptible to the bactericidal action of penicillin G.
+Penicillin G is also active in vitro against susceptible strains of the following organisms: Neisseria meningitidis, Corynebacterium diphtheriae, Bacillus anthracis, Clostridium species, Actinomyces species, Spirillum minus, Streptobacillus moniliformis, Listeria monocytogenes, Leptospira species and Treponema pallidum.

 Penicillin G procaine is indicated in the treatment of moderately severe infections in both adults and pediatric patients due to penicillin-G-susceptible microorganisms that are susceptible to the low and persistent serum levels common to this particular dosage form in the indications listed below.
 Therapy should be guided by bacteriological studies (including susceptibility tests) and by clinical response.